carnageiron/raytracing/README.md

 ![Ray Tracing Demo](test.jpg)

-This repository contains a simple ray tracing implementation in Rust.
+This repository contains a simple ray tracing implementation in C++.
 Ray tracing is a technique used in computer graphics to simulate the way light interacts with objects in a scene, producing realistic images.

 ## Features